BARBARA (BOBBIE) GOLDBERG NESKI, FAIA (1928-)

 1965 - The Julian and Barbara Neski House, 75 Westminster Road, Water Mill NY.
-Sold for the first time in 2003 to Joseph Castaldo.
+Sold in 2003 to Joseph Castaldo.
 Deeded in 2004 to Matthew Barlow.
 Deeded in 2009 to Daniel Gerrity and Yuriko Mita Gerrity.
 Sold in 2020 to Paul and Andrea Vizcarrando.

 1965 - The Marion Levy Addition, 102 Russell Road, Princeton NJ.
 Unbuilt.

 1968 - The Leonard and Ann Hamilton House, aka Scientist's House, 6 Childs Lane, Long Island, Setauket NY.
 B/W photos by Hans Namuth; structural engineer Stan Gleit.
 Featured in Architectural Record Houses of 1968; House & Home, November 1968.
 Deeded in 2020 to their children.
 Sold in 2021 to 6 Childs Lane LLC.

 1968 - The Edward Gorman House, 28 Dune Hill Road, Amagansett NY.
 Featured in Architectural Record Houses of 1969; Architectural Record Vacation Houses of 1970.
 Built by John Weiss; photos by William Maris.
 Sold to Harvey and Arline Weston.
 Sold in 2000 to Andrew Feldman.

 1970 - The John and Millie Cates House, 39 Waters Edge, Amagansett NY.
 Inhabited by three psychoanalysts: a woman, her husband, and her ex.
 At some point, a preservation easement was put on the house to prevent it from being destroyed.
 Sold to Mary Stone.
 Sold around 2013 to Watersedge LLC.
 There has been an addition.

 1970 - The Robert and Hannah Sabel House I, 196 Little Noyack Path, Water Mill NY.
 Featured in Architectural Record Houses of 1971.
 Structural engineer, Stanley Gleit; built by Harry Wilde.
 Sold in 2018 to Marc and Suzanne Payot.
 Renovated in 2022.

 1970 - The Bruce Kaplan House, 119 Sandune Court, Sagaponack NY.
 Sold to Krumholz 119 Sandune LLC, owned by Krumholz Realty Management.

 1971 - The Stephen Kaplan House, 111 Skimhampton Road, Amagansett NY.
 Engineer, Stanley Gleit; photos, Bill Maris; built by Peter Wazslo.
-Featured in Architectural Record Houses of 1972; Architectural Record Vacation Houses 1977.
+Featured in Architectural Record Houses of 1972; Architectural Record Vacation Houses of 1977.
 1993 addition, bottom two photos, designed by Bruce Nagel.
 Deeded to Patricia Kaplan.